Elizabeth Patterson Bonaparte: Personal life

 In 1803, Patterson met Jérôme Bonaparte on his visit to the United States; he had delayed his return to France to postpone facing the wrath of his brother Napoleon for a military incident in the Caribbean between his ship and a British ship.
 Several stories of their first meeting circulated, but Patterson later said that they met at a dinner at a friend's house.
 A romance soon blossomed.
 Despite an anonymous letter to Patterson's father which claimed that Bonaparte only planned to marry her in order to waste time until he returned to France, Patterson insisted on the marriage, going so far as to threaten to elope if she did not have her father's blessing.
-On Christmas Eve, December 24, 1803, Patterson was married to Jérôme Bonaparte (1784–1860) in a ceremony presided over by John Carroll, the first Catholic bishop of Baltimore.
+On Christmas Eve, 1803, Patterson married Jérôme Bonaparte in a ceremony presided over by John Carroll, the first Catholic bishop of Baltimore.

-Jérôme's brother Napoleon ordered his brother back to France and demanded that the marriage be annulled.
-He ignored Napoleon's initial demand that he return to France without his wife.
+Napoleon ordered his brother back to France and demanded that the marriage be annulled.
+Jérôme ignored Napoleon's initial demand that he return without his wife.
 In the fall of 1804, Jérôme and a pregnant Elizabeth attempted to travel to France in time for his brother's coronation, but a number of false starts delayed them.
-When they finally arrived, Elizabeth was denied permission to set foot in continental Europe by order of Napoleon.
-Jérôme traveled to Italy in an attempt to reason with his brother, writing to his wife "My dearest Elsa, I will do everything that must be done," but she never saw him again except for a brief eye-to-eye contact in 1822 in a chance encounter at Pitti Palace in Florence (although, like many stories of her life, historians cannot prove this meeting took place).
+When they finally arrived, Elizabeth was denied permission to set foot on continental Europe by order of Napoleon.
+Jérôme traveled to Italy in an attempt to reason with his brother, writing to his wife, "My dearest Elsa, I will do everything that must be done," but she never saw him again except for a brief eye-to-eye contact in 1822 in a chance encounter at Pitti Palace in Florence (although, like many stories of her life, historians cannot prove this meeting took place).